The Jonathan and Barbara Silver Foundation 2026 Grant for Writing on Sculpture

 Round 2: Applicants selected to advance will be required to submit a project timeline, itemized budget, proof of eligibility, and two letters of recommendation (details below).

-Evaluation is based on the vitality of the proposal, the potential of the project to contribute to the applicant’s artistic development and to the field of sculpture, the appropriateness of the project to the Foundation’s mission, and confidence in the applicant’s ability to complete the project within a year.
+Evaluation is based on the vitality of the proposal, the potential of the project to contribute to the applicant’s artistic development and to the field of sculpture, the responsiveness of the project to the Foundation’s mission, and confidence in the applicant’s ability to complete the project within a year.

 Application and Project Proposal Guidelines